tayganr/lakehouse/modules/module01c.md

 ## 6. Data flow (Aggregate - maxSurrogateKey)

 The Aggregate transformation defines aggregations of columns in your data streams.
-In this step, we are going to use the Aggregate transformation to calculate the max `CustomerSK`
+In this step, we are going to use the Aggregate transformation to calculate the max `CustomerSK` value.
+This will be referenced by our data flow for INSERT operations so that the Customer surrogate key can resume incrementing from the last max value.

 1. Click the **[+]** icon to the right of `activeCustomers`, under **Multiple inputs/outputs** select **New branch**
 2. Click the **[+]** icon to the right of `activeCustomers` (new branch), under **Schema modifier** select **Aggregate**